 A weighted average, however, is defined as "an average that takes into account the proportional relevance of each component, rather than treating each component equally".
 There's nothing arcane or mysterious about it: it's a very simple, universally accepted statistical method, commonly used in a wide variety of fields (from financial analysis to student reports).

 For example, an automobile magazine reviewing a new car may give it high marks in several categories (appearance, comfort, fuel efficiency, price, number of cup holders).
 However a model with high ratings in all those categories may still get a low overall score if it gets a low vote in just one or two other areas (like speed or safety): even the cheapest, nicest-looking and most fuel-efficient car isn't worth buying if the fuel tank explodes when you hit the brakes or if its top speed is only 15 miles per hour.
 Clearly, a high (or low) vote in some categories has more weight than the same exact vote cast in another category, so the final rating takes these differences into account.

 Our calculations follow a similar principle: some votes have more weight than others.
-We will not disclose exactly if/when/how certain votes are weighted differently because the idea is, among other things, to give a more objective rating and neutralize attempts to artificially inflate or deflate the average user rating on a film.
+We will not disclose exactly if/when/how certain votes are weighted differently because the idea is, among other things, to give a more objective rating and neutralize attempts to artificially inflate or deflate the average user rating on a film or show.

 We're confident that our system provides a reasonably faithful representation of our users' opinions.
 This scheme is applied uniformly to all films listed in the database, without exception; and since it has proved to be very effective we do not plan to abandon it, though we periodically revisit and tweak it to make it even more accurate and tamper-proof.